-I am a Ph.D. candidate in critical social theory at Columbia and a Gaius Bolin Fellow for 2022-2024 at Williams College.
-Before that, I completed my BPhil in Philosophy at Oxford, and before that I did a BA at Princeton.
+I am a Gaius Bolin Fellow in Philosophy for 2022-2024 at Williams College.
+Before that, I completed my PhD in philosophy at Columbia.
+Before that I did a BPhil in Philosophy at Oxford, and before that I did a BA at Princeton.

 Why do we defend the social conditions responsible for our injustice and exploitation?
 We are confused when disadvantaged women of color cite personal shortcomings rather than the social system as the source of their precarity.
 Yet, when social philosophers take up these questions by appealing to the concept of ideology, they turn to structural accounts and dismiss theories of false consciousness outright.
 Accounts of false consciousness, often understood as an epistemic failing to recognize some features of our inadequate social world, meet with a host of objections.
 Some argue that ascriptions of false consciousness involve authoritarianism, while others criticize the concept for commitments to an implausible correspondence picture of truth.
 Meanwhile, dismissal of false consciousness accounts of ideology have led to the neglect of an important feature of how ideology works: in and through our own subjecthood and in our collective consent.
 Without an account of false consciousness, critics fail to account for the fact that social structures are the result of our collective acceptance.
 They also fail to address how social structures are not analyzable without turning to the self-understandings of the participants in these very institutions.